appsmithorg/appsmith-docs/website/docs/advanced-concepts/embed-appsmith-into-existing-application.md

 * Update the Embed size as desired.
 * Copy the updated embed code.

-By following these simple steps and the code examples and explanations provided, you would be able to customize the layout of your embedded app to fit your specific needs and requirements.
+If you want to get your app to use the whole page in your browser, you can change your height and width parameters like shown below:

 ```markup
 <!DOCTYPE html>